burespe1/semantic-dictionary/drafts/DR_EU_885-2013/parking-operator-contact-information-publication-consent.md

 ---
 id: parking-operator-contact-information-publication-consent
-label: Consent to publish contact information of the parking operator (for truck parking users)
+label: consent to publish contact information of the parking operator (for truck parking users)
 definition: an appropriate value reflecting whether a parking operator agrees (or not) to make his/her contact information visible to the public.
 category: Static data
 language: en